After completion of the Basic Antimicrobial Stewardship Training Program the participant should be able to:

 After completion of the Advanced Antimicrobial Stewardship Training Program the participant should be able to:

-- Apply both epidemiologic and infection control and susceptibility surveillance methods to assist in the analysis and interpretation of data reflecting anti-infective use, stewardship programs/interventions, and antimicrobial resistance
+- Apply both epidemiologic and infection control and susceptibility surveillance methods, including the use of electronic data capture software, to assist in the analysis and interpretation of data reflecting anti-infective use, stewardship programs/interventions, and antimicrobial resistance

-- Prepare a plan to measure both patient outcome and economic consequences of stewardship programs/initiatives at the institutional level
+- Prepare a plan to measure both patient outcome and economic impact of stewardship programs/initiatives at the institutional level

-- Propose methods for assessing quality improvement through local and national benchmarking techniques
+- Propose methods for assessing quality improvement through local national and international benchmarking techniques

 - Prepare and implement an ongoing plan to successfully cost-justify new and established stewardship programs